portlandcodeschool/js-winter-assignment-1/README.md

 10. Use a `console.log` statment to display your name.
 Make it a sentence, introducing yourself.
 Where your name should be, use the `myName` variable.
 11. In another `console.log` statement, tell us how old you will turn this year.
 Make it a sentence but use the variable `myAge` to display your age.
 12. In yet another `console.log` statement, tell us how many decades and years old you are.
 For instance, if you are 21, you would be '2 decades and 1 year old'.
 Again, for these numerical values, use the variables we already created: `decades` and `year remainder`.
 13. Add a single `console.log` statement In which you tell us some more of your vital stats.
 Say something like: Here are my vital stats.
 On three seperate, *indented* lines, list out your birthplace, mother's name, and father's name.
+If you get stuck regarding new lines and indents/tabs, click [here](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Values,_variables,_and_literals#String_literals)

 14: Put the following at the end of your file and ponder what is happening.